6.8 Media literacy and safe use of new media

 Pedagogical tools and support for teachers

 The Digital Learning Framework was developed by the Department of Education and trailed in the 2017/2018 academic year, before being rolled out to all schools in 2018/2019.
+This framework was a key part of the Digital Strategy for Schools that ran until 2020.
 The Framework was established to assist schools in effectively embedding digital technologies into teaching and learning.
 It provides clarity for school leaders and education providers in how to create a shared vision for how technology can best meet all learners’ needs.

 Camara Education Ireland provides schools with support to develop their digital learning strategy, in line with the Digital Learning Framework.
 Camara Education Ireland is a non-profit organisation, funded by both public and private sources, including Department of Children, Equality, Disability, Integration and Youth, and Department of Culture, Heritage, and the Gaeltacht.